 To get to a culture of experimentation, you should first be able to assess the current situation.
 Next, you need to develop a plan for which you need to fully understand what a culture of experimentation entails and all its prerequisites.
 You need to widen the scope and increase the alignment of experimentation.
 You also have to know how to set up the best team, set up the right tool stack, and process based on your current maturity level.

-Finally, to convince and motivate higher management and colleagues and implement the changes, you need to apply change management.
+Finally, you need to apply change management to convince and motivate higher management and colleagues and implement the changes.